UN rights body trains spotlight on Myanmar following coup

 “The message from the people of Myanmar to all of you and to the people of the world is clear: This cannot stand,” he said.
 Andrews has been seeking the right to visit Myanmar, which its government has denied.

+Danish Foreign Minister Jeppe Kofod said in a video message his country will suspend “all direct development cooperation with the now illegitimate government” but “continue to support the civil society of Myanmar.”

+The U.S. charge d’affaires in Geneva, Mark Cassayre, said the U.S. is urging Myanmar’s military to return power to the democratically elected government, among other things.
+He invited other countries to “join us in promoting accountability for those responsible for the coup, including through targeted sanctions.”

-Min Aung Hlaing’s Feb.
-1 coup ousted the civilian government of Nobel laureate Suu Kyi and prevented recently elected lawmakers from opening a new session of Parliament.
+The Feb.
+1 coup led by Min Aung Hlaing ousted Nobel laureate Suu Kyi and prevented recently elected lawmakers from opening a new session of Parliament.
 It reversed nearly a decade of progress toward democracy following 50 years of military rule, and has led to widespread protests.

 The military has said it was forced to step in because Suu Kyi’s government failed to properly investigate allegations of fraud in November elections, though the election commission has said there is no evidence to support those claims.